GreenBeanio/Garrett-s-General-Programming-Style-Guide/Garrett's General Programming Style Guide.md

 The most common indentation sizes are 4 and 2 spaces.
 4 spaces per indentation is the common default size used by many IDES.
 Choose the size you prefer and be consistent.
 Every IDE should transform the tab key into spaces.
 Don't be a maniac who is manually entering spaces every indentation.
 You can install a linter and let it handle making this consistent for you.

+<h2 id="Curly_Bracket">Curly Brackets</h2>

+If the programming language you're using uses curly brackets, or another symbol, to start and end code blocks there is always a debate.
+Do I put them on the same line or the next line?
+This is a personal preference.

+For this style guide put the curly brackets on the same line.

+<h2 id="Parentheses">Parentheses</h2>

+Parentheses are used to handle the order of operations or order of evaluation, handle expressions, and invoke functions in programming languages.

+However, some programming languages require parentheses around certain expressions.
+For example, R, C++, and JavaScript require parentheses around conditional statements, but Python and don't require them.
+This is another decision that should be handled by the general community standard of the programming language.
+Personally, I'm biased to put parentheses around conditional statements, but the Python general community consensus is to not use parentheses.

+<h2 id="Semicolon">Semicolon</h2>

+In most programming languages the semicolon serves the purpose of ending a statement.
+However, not every programming language uses a semicolon as the symbol to end a statement.
+Consider this section regarding whatever the symbol ending a statement is in your current programming language is.

+In most programming languages using a semicolon isn't a choice.
+If you're ending a statement you need to use one.
+However, there are programming languages such as Python and JavaScript that support semicolons but aren't required.
+If you're using a programming language where they're not required, you should follow the standard guide of that programming language.
+For example, in JavaScript you should be using semicolons, but in Python you should never use a semicolon.

+<h2 id="Quotes">Quotes</h2>

+Should you use single or double quotes?
+Maybe the programming language you're using supports backticks.
+Depending on the programming language you're using there may be special definitions for these symbols.
+In many languages single quotes are a char and double quotes are a string.
+However, in many languages single and double quotes are interchangeably.
+You should use whichever choice is better for the programming language you're using.

+If you're using C++ use double quotes, if you're using Python use f-strings with either single or double quotes, if you're using JavaScript use backticks, and if you're using R use double quotes.
+It depends on the programming language and you're personal preference.
+For example, in Python, R, and JavaScript single and double quotes do the same thing.

+Using a single quote will be seen as more efficient by some because you don't need to press shift.
+However, programmers who come from languages like C, C++, C#, and Java, which have the char data type, will be used to using the double quote for strings out of habit.

+In programming languages that don't have the char data type you should use single quotes for strings, but for programming languages with the char data type you should use double quotes.

 <h2 id="Max_Nesting_Levels">Max Nesting Levels</h2>

 Nesting is when you write a block of code inside of another block of code.